stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Alert on objects without the 'owner' label
+**Description**: Indicates when objects do not have an email annotation with an owner label.

-**Remediation**: Add an email annotation to your object with information about the object's owner.
+**Remediation**: Add an email annotation to your object with the name of the object's owner.

 **Template**: [required-label](generated/templates.md#required-label)